Kutumela: Mamelodi Sundowns snap up former Orlando Pirates striker

 Mamelodi Sundowns have continued their signing spree by announcing the acquisition of Bafana Bafana international Thabiso Kutumela.

-The diminutive striker has joined the reigning PSL champions from Maritzburg United where he played some of his best football in the three seasons.
+The diminutive striker has joined the reigning PSL champions from Maritzburg United, where he played some of his best football in his three seasons at the club.

 Sundowns announced that the former Orlando Pirates marksman has signed a five-year deal with the club ahead of the 2021/22 season: